day8/lein-git-inject/README.md

 The entire process has three steps, and this middleware handles the first two of them.

 As you read these three steps, keep in mind that Leiningen middleware runs very early in the Lein build pipeline.
-So early, in fact, that it can alter the `EDN` of your `defproject` (within your `project.clj` file).
+So early, that it can alter the `EDN` of your `defproject` (within your `project.clj` file).

 ***First***, it will create `the computed version` from the "ambient git context", using "the two-rule method" detailed above.